 Children's molars are most prone to dental decay because the top surface of primary adult teeth doesn’t get fully mineralised.
 The teeth anatomy contains many deep pits and grooves, known as fissures.
 Cleaning them properly with a toothbrush is challenging because they are quite narrow.
 This is where decay and bacterial invasion can flourish.

-By undergoing a dental sealant procedure at our partner practice in the UK, the surface of the adult teeth becomes smooth, leaving no chance for decay development.
+By undergoing a dental sealant procedure at our partner practice near you, the surface of the adult teeth becomes smooth, leaving no chance for decay development.
 Dental sealants can reduce the risk of decay by up to 80% in adult teeth.
 With proper care, they can last between 5 to 10 years, though some may last longer.
 So, if your child gets their first adult teeth at age 6, the sealant can protect these teeth from bacteria and cavities for several years, making the treatment worthwhile.

 When your child starts to develop adult molars (mainly at age 6), it is the right time to get dental sealants.
 Parents are often concerned about the tooth development period of their children to ensure no adult teeth are missed for sealing: